design-automation-edu/urban-prototyping-2018/abraham/POLYGON.md

    *   Convert 20% of plots to open spaces
    *   Towers vary in height for better view

 ![Iteration 2](./imgs/a8.png)

 With the above improvements, good building percentage has increased to 87.2%.
-However, the urban fabric still looks too rigid and dense spatially.
+However, the urban fabric still looks too rigid and dense.

 ![Iteration 3](./imgs/a9.png)